sortlist/tinymce-placeholder/readme.md

 * Add "placeholder" to tinymce config plugins array.
 * Add a placeholder attribute to the textarea as usual or set placeholder property in editor settings.

+Note: This plugin is not compatible with TinyMCE inline mode.
+It only works in classic mode.

 Installation with bower
 -------
 To install plugin using bower use command <code>bower install tinymce-placeholder-attribute</code>